suse-janguyen/fleet-awesome/README.md

 _CRD Flow_

 Each snippet or recipe relies on Fleet CRDs to generate and deilver a `Bundle` to the target `Clusters`.

-The Fleet CRDs follow a flow outlined in the diagram below.
+ * See the Fleet CRD workflow outlined in the diagram below.

 ![Fleet CRD Flow](crdflow-faw.png "Fleet CRD Flow")